Learning commons

 A learning commons (also called a scholars' commons or information commons) is a technology-rich, flexible space for collaborative study and information sharing.
-There is typically a stronger focus on digital technology in a learning commons than there is in a standard library.
+There is typically a stronger focus on digital technology in a learning commons than in a standard library.

-They are similar to libraries and classrooms that share space for information technology, remote or online education, tutoring, collaboration, content creation, meetings, socialization, playing games and studying.
-Learning commons are increasingly popular in academic and research libraries, and some public and school libraries have now adopted the model.
-Architecture, furnishings and physical organization are particularly important to the character of a learning commons, as spaces are often designed to be rearranged by users according to their needs.
+Learning commons are similar to libraries and classrooms that share space for information technology, remote or online education, tutoring, collaboration, content creation, meetings, socialization, playing games, and studying.
+They are increasingly popular in academic and research libraries, and some public and school libraries have also now adopted the model.

-Learning commons may also have tools, equipment, makerspaces, and/or publishing services available for borrowing or use.
-Along with the so-called "bookstore model," which is focused on customer service, bookless or digital libraries, the learning commons or digital commons is frequently cited as a model for the "library of the future."
+Architecture, furnishings, and physical organization are particularly important to the character of a learning commons, as spaces are often designed to be rearranged by users according to their needs.
+Learning commons may also have tools, equipment, makerspaces, and/or publishing services available for loan or use.
+Along with the so-called "bookstore model," which is focused on customer service, bookless or digital libraries, the learning commons is frequently cited as a model for the "library of the future."